 Symptoms may be similar to and can be confused with irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is characterized by recurrent abdominal discomfort or pain with at least two of the following characteristics: relation to defecation, association with a change in frequency... read more .

 Hydrogen breath test for confirmation

-In the hydrogen breath test, 50 g of lactose is given orally and the hydrogen produced by bacterial metabolism of undigested lactose is measured with a breath meter at 2, 3, and 4 hours postingestion.
+In the hydrogen breath test (also called the lactose breath test), 50 g of lactose is given orally and the hydrogen produced by bacterial metabolism of undigested lactose is measured with a breath meter at 2, 3, and 4 hours postingestion.
 Most affected patients have an increase in expired hydrogen of > 20 parts per million over baseline.
-Sensitivity is 78% and specificity is > 95% ( 1 Diagnosis reference Carbohydrate intolerance is the inability to digest certain carbohydrates due to a lack of one or more intestinal enzymes.
+Sensitivity is 78% and specificity is > 95% (1 Diagnosis reference Carbohydrate intolerance is the inability to digest certain carbohydrates due to a lack of one or more intestinal enzymes.
 Symptoms include diarrhea, abdominal distention, and flatulence.
 Diagnosis... read more ).